 Submission year due, expressed as CCYY (four-digit calendar year).

-File Type - APM File (AM), Control Total (CT), APM Contract Supplement (AC), Drug Rebate (DR), PBM Contract Supplement (PB), PDAB (PD), Value Based Purchasing Contract (VB)
+File Type - APM File (AM), Control Total (CT), APM Contract Supplement (AC), Member Capitation (CF), Drug Rebate (DR), PBM Contract Supplement (PB), PDAB (PD), Value Based Purchasing Contract (VB)

 Version number: Used to differentiate multiple submissions of the same file.
 This is important when a file must be resubmitted to resolve an issue, such as a validation failure.
 The letter v should be used, followed by two digits, starting with v01.
 Please include the leading zero.
 Original submissions of all files should be labeled v01.
 The Portal will not accept files that have the same name as an existing file.

-File extension (.xlsx for PD, PB, AC and VB files, .txt for AM, CT, and DR files)
+File extension (.xlsx for PD, PB, AC and VB files, .txt for AM, CT, CF, and DR files)

 5.0 Data Element Types